-The Organization utilizes the Windows Server Update Services (WSUS) application to automatically check for Operating System updates on a daily basis.
+The Organization utilizes the ManageEngine Desktop Central application to automatically check for Operating System updates on a daily basis.
 A member of the IT staff checks the management console daily to confirm that all systems are up to date.
-Any critical issues are reported to the IT Manager who investigates and addresses each issue as soon as possible.
+Any critical issues are reported to the IT Management Team who investigate and address each issue as soon as possible.
 Once a week, a report is generated, detailing all of the updates.

-The WSUS management console allows administrators to group servers according to function and priority.
+The ManageEngine Desktop Central management console allows administrators to group servers according to function and priority.
 One such group is the test group, which houses the Organization's test and development servers.
 Updates are installed to the test group prior to being installed to production servers.
 If the patches do not cause any issues for this test group, the patches are applied to the remaining workstation within the week.